Frequently Asked Questions

 Middle School

-Generally, sixth-grade students will have one hour or less of nightly homework, and seventh and eighth-grade students can expect ninety minutes or less of nightly homework.
+Generally, sixth-grade students have a maximum of one hour of nightly homework, and seventh- and eighth-grade students have a maximum of 90 minutes of nightly homework.
 Occasionally there may be exceptions to these time limits, but if students follow the long-term assignment guidelines that teachers recommend, they should maintain a manageable homework schedule.
-Students may be given a day’s homework over weekends, including long weekends, and students might use weekends to complete projects and long-term assignments.
-No homework is given over our five breaks: Fall, Thanksgiving, December, February, and April.
+Students may be given a day’s homework over weekends, including long weekends, and might use weekends to complete projects and long-term assignments.
+No homework is given over our five breaks: fall, Thanksgiving, winter, February, and April.

 Policies for accepting late work vary by teacher; however, students whose absences are excused will be given extra time to make up work.

-We offer an extensive and ever-growing list of extracurricular activities available to our Middle School students.
+We offer an extensive and ever-growing list of extracurricular activities for Middle School students.
 Some current offerings include:

 - A robust array of highly competitive athletic programs

-- Rowmark Junior Program for alpine ski racers
+- The Rowmark Junior Program, for alpine ski racers

-- JEDI (Justice, Equity, Diversity, and Inclusion) committee
+- Justice, Equity, Diversity, and Inclusion (JEDI) Committee

 - Student council